yosbelms/getjs/readme.md

 ```

 ### listen(eventEmitter: Object, eventName: String, channel: Channel, filterFunction?: Function): Channel
-Adds a callback event listener to an Object and returns a channel passed as the third argument.
+Adds a callback event listener to an object and returns a channel passed as the third argument.
 This utility assumes the `eventEmitter` has a function to add event listeners of the following form:
 ```js
 addEventListener|attachEvent|on(eventName: String, callback: Function)
 ```